randym/axlsx/README.md

 Changelog
 ---------
+- **December.8.11**: 1.0.13 release
+    Fixing .gemspec errors that caused gem to miss the lib directory.
+Sorry about that.

 - **December.7.11**: 1.0.12 release
+    DO NOT USE THIS VERSION = THE GEM IS BROKEN
   - changed dependency from 'zip' gem to 'rubyzip' and added conditional code to force binary encoding to resolve issue with excel 2011
   - Patched bug in app.xml that would ignore user specified properties.
 - **December.5.11**: 1.0.11 release